bencoveney/quiz-app/README.md

 ### Client

-The entrypoint for the client is `src/client/components/app.tsx`.
+The base component for the client is `src/client/components/app.tsx`.
 There are 4 main pages this picks between:

 - `Loading` - Shown while the client is accessing the API during initial page load.
 - `Home` - The default screen.